SH-2G Super Seasprite Anti-Submarine Helicopter, Australia

 Super Seasprite helicopter orders and deliveries

-The Australian Navy ordered 11 aircraft for Anzac Class frigates in 1997 under a A$667m contract.
+In 1997, The Australian Navy ordered 11 aircraft for Anzac Class frigates under a A$667m contract.
 Deliveries began in January 2001 and ten were delivered by February 2007.
-The Australian SH-2G(A) is fitted with the Northrop Grumman (formerly Litton) integrated tactical avionics system (ITAS), digital automatic flight control system and Penguin missile.
+The Australian SH-2G (A) is fitted with the Northrop Grumman ITAS digital automatic flight control system and Penguin missile.

 However in March 2008, the RAN finally announced the cancellation of the programme.
 The helicopters were returned to Kaman for possible sale to another customer.
 Any profits obtained will be shared between Kaman and the Australian Government.

-Egypt ordered ten SH-2G(E), equipped with dipping sonar and a digital hover coupler in 1995 under a foreign military sale agreement (FMSA) with the US Navy.
+In 1995, Egypt ordered ten SH-2G (E) equipped with dipping sonar and a digital hover coupler under a foreign military sale agreement (FMSA) with the US Navy.
 Deliveries began in 1997 and were completed in 1998.
-Egypt lost one aircraft during aa sea crash in 2006.
+Egypt lost one aircraft during a sea crash in 2006.

-Upgrades included addition of digital automatic flight control system (DAFCS), FLIR systems, health and usage monitoring systems (HUMS), ALE-47 countermeasures dispensing, APN-194 radar altimeter and AHS-1000 attitude heading referencing systems (AHRS)
+Upgrades included the addition of a digital automatic flight control system (DAFCS), FLIR systems, health and usage monitoring systems (HUMS), ALE-47 countermeasures dispensing, APN-194 radar altimeter and AHS-1000 attitude heading referencing systems (AHRS)

-The Polish Navy has four SH-2G, which were transferred from the US Navy in 2002/3, to serve on ex-USN Oliver Hazard Perry frigates.
+The Polish Navy has four SH-2Gs, which were transferred from the US Navy between 2002 and 2003, to serve on ex-USN Oliver Hazard Perry frigates.